wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Control/Prompt as an Alternative Basis

-An alternative to typed continuations is to use more classical delimited continuations via operators such as shift/reset and control/prompt.
-As seen in the examples section control/prompt can be viewed as a special instance of our proposal with a single control tag `control` and a handler for each `prompt`.
+An alternative to typed continuations is to use more classical delimited continuations via operators such as control/prompt and shift/reset.
+As illustrated in the examples section, control/prompt can be viewed as a special instance of the current proposal with a single control tag `control` and a handler for each `prompt`.
 Thus every non-local control flow abstraction has to be codified via a single control tag, which makes static typing considerably more difficult.

 SL: The following is not really true: answer-type modification makes the type system more expressive, but it's perfectly sound to consider